*Affiliate links & codes are used throughout this post; please see disclaimer at footer and thank you for your support.

 - Cucumber - it's another easy traveling snack!

-- Olipop: a few of these stuffed in the cooler make a great option!
+- Olipop: a few of these stuffed in the cooler make a great drink option for me!
 I really like: vintage cola and cherry vanilla.
 Sometimes I even mix them half and half, lol!
-I've tried some of their other new flavirs, too: tropical punch (reminds me of my childhood - but I think I've grown out of that flavor, now, haha), lemon lime (interesting, but honestly, it's a little too flavorful for me).
+I've tried some of their other new flavors, too: tropical punch (reminds me of my childhood - but I think I've grown out of that flavor, now, haha), lemon lime (interesting, but honestly, it's a little too flavorful for me).
 I'm really looking forward to trying their cherry cola next!
-(Affiliate code: SATIATEDBLONDE)
+(Affiliate code: SATIATEDBLONDE).
+Read my Olipop flavor review.

 - Coffee - I realize this is not a snack, but I always travel with my own coffee and frozen coffee cubes (see exhibit A below...it's in the Stanley)...and maple syrup, of course, which probably deserves its own line item here, haha.
 (Affiliate code: SATIATEDBLONDE)